Marian T. Ryan

 Marian T. Ryan is the District Attorney (DA) of Middlesex County, Massachusetts, United States.
 She was the Commonwealth's only female District Attorney from 2013 to 2018.
-As of 2012, she is one of two, including Andrea Harrington, Berkshire County DA.
 She is a Democrat.

 Early life and education

 Ryan was born in Cambridge and raised in Somerville.
 She graduated from Emmanuel College in 1976. and Boston College Law School in 1979.

 Career

 Ryan began her career in the Middlesex DA's Office immediately after law school.
 She served in multiple leadership positions, including Chief of the Domestic Violence Unit and Chief of the Elder and Disabled Unit.

 In 1980, she was assaulted during an attempted armed robbery in which her boyfriend, Edward T. Bigham III, also an Assistant District Attorney, was shot and killed.

 In 2013, Ryan was appointed Middlesex County District Attorney by Governor Deval Patrick after Gerard Leone resigned to become a partner at the law firm of Nixon Peabody.
 In 2014, she faced a primary challenge from Michael A. Sullivan, the Middlesex County Clerk of Courts.
 After winning the primary election, she ran unopposed in the general election.

 In 2018, Ryan defeated Donna Patalano, a former prosecutor in the Suffolk County District Attorney's Office and defense attorney, in the Democratic primary and was unopposed in the November general election.

 In a move to minimize lasting effects on people accused of committing crimes, in 2021 District Attorney Ryan created a process to allow requests for certain identifying information to be redacted from the office's website.
 In cases where the request is denied, there is the possibility for a partial redaction or updating the information to reflect the outcomes of the cases.
 This change was made to balance the public's access to information with the right to privacy of the accused, especially in the case of juveniles charged as youthful offenders.